Petrol, diesel prices rise again on Sunday

-New Delhi, May 16 (IANS) Petrol and diesel prices have increased across the four metros on Sunday after a pause for a day.
+New Delhi: Petrol and diesel prices have increased across the four metros on Sunday after a pause for a day.

 In the national capital, petrol price increased 24 paise to Rs 92.58 per litre, up 24 paise from the previous level.
 Similarly, the price of diesel rose 27 paise to Rs 83.22 a litre.